SingHealth: 2018 data breach

 Personal particulars of 1.5 million SingHealth patients and records of medicines dispensed to 160,000 outpatients, were stolen in a cyberattack occurring between 27 June and 4 July 2018.
 Information relating to the names, National Registration Identity Card numbers, addresses, dates of birth, and race and gender of patients who visited specialist outpatient clinics and polyclinics between 1 May 2015 and 4 July 2018 was maliciously accessed and copied.
 Information relating to patient diagnosis, test results and doctors' notes were unaffected.
 Information on Prime Minister Lee Hsien Loong was specifically targeted.

+Donations

+In January 2026, SingHealth received a $135 million in donation from the Estate of Khoo Teck Puat to advance medical research and personalised healthcare.
+This is the largest single donation to a public healthcare institution in Singapore.